symbol/symbol-docs/source/guides/transfer/sending-a-transfer-transaction.rst

 .. code-block:: bash

-   nem2-cli monitor all --address <alice-address>
+   symbol-cli monitor all --address <alice-address>

 2. Define the **TransferTransaction**, including Bob address as the recipient and attaching 10 |networkcurrency|.